manju712/terraform-aws-privateregistry/README.md

-# terraform-aws-test-private-registry
-This repository is to learn pushing of the modules to private registry.
+This is a sample code which shows how the public module can be used to launch vpc, security group and ec2 instance.